 (Also Read: Not Just Modaks, More Traditional Bhog Dishes For Ganesh Chaturthi)

-Ganesh Chaturthi 2018: How is the Festival Celebrated in South India
+Ganesh Chaturthi 2019: How is the festival celebrated in South India

 In Karnataka, Ganesh Chaturthi is known as Ganesh Habba and it is celebrated on a big scale.
 The festivities begin much earlier to the day of the festival.
 People clean their homes before welcoming the deity and decorate their in-house temple elaborately.
 Large scale pujas and aartis are performed along with family and friends.
 Local delicacies are offered to the deity on a banana leaf.
 Delicious sweets and savouries like Modakam, Kosambari, Gojju, Mosaru Bhajji and Payasams are prepared.
 Coconuts form a big part of all auspicious occasions in South.
 A thali is arranged for the Ganesh puja and has elements like rice, turmeric, cereals, flowers and fruits.
 In Karnataka, willows are majorly used to make the thalis which are generally exchanged among married women during prayer sessions and friendly visits.(Also read: Here's Why Lord Ganesh Loves Modaks)